shristi879/sql_challange/README.md

 employee_schema.sql: a .sql file of the table schemata.

-employee_query.sql: a .sql file of the queries.
+employee_db(query).sql: a .sql file of the queries.